 If you choose to participate in the legal system, it is likely that information you provide to legal officials, such as law enforcement, prosecutors, judges, and other court officials, will become public record and knowledge.
 However, the court has the discretion to keep public records private (seal the record) or remove private information in legal cases where protecting your privacy interests outweigh the public’s interest.
 You may consider asking the court to seal any legal documents related to the sexual assault or remove your name and identifying information.
 The court determines whether or not to seal this information.
 An attorney can help you with this process.

 There are other laws designed specifically to protect your privacy.
 Kansas has a “rape shield law” that, in most circumstances, prevents information about your previous sexual conduct from being introduced into evidence in a sex crimes case.

 You should also try to stay aware of the information other people provide to the court that becomes public record.
 For example, the perpetrator of the sexual assault may provide information about you to the court.
 The perpetrator may also try to access your mental health or health care records and introduce them into evidence.
-You may want to file a motion with the court to have any of that type of information sealed or redacted.
+You may want to work with an attorney to file a motion with the court to have any of that type of information sealed or redacted.
 Your own private attorney can help you with this process and in protecting your privacy interests.

 Confidentiality of Advocacy Services

 If you choose to use advocacy services, the sexual assault advocacy program must maintain your privacy and confidentiality except in limited circumstances.
 Under federal law, sexual assault advocacy programs are required to provide confidential services to their clients.
 Advocates cannot release any information about you unless you have voluntarily signed an informed, written, time- limited release to the information or the release of information is required by law.
 If for some reason the sexual assault advocacy program cannot protect your confidentiality, such as in a case where a mandatory report is required, the program should make attempts to notify you before making any disclosure.